zzxwill/odps/intl.en-US/User Guide/SQL/Insert Operation/DYNAMIC PARTITION.md

     -- Return failure information.
 User cannot specify the lowsubpartition only, but needs to insert advanced partition dynamically.
 ```

 When the old version of MaxCompute performs dynamic partitioning, if the partition column type is not exactly the same as the column type in the corresponding select list, an error is reported.
-MaxCompute 2.0 supports implicit conversion, an example is as follows:
+MaxCompute 2.0 supports implicit conversion, as shown in the following :

 ```
 create table parttable(a int, b double) partitioned by (p string);